A small thyroid gland typically indicates reduced thyroid tissue volume, which may be linked to hypothyroidism or other underlying health conditions.

 - Physiological variation: Some healthy individuals naturally have smaller glands without any hormonal imbalance.

-- Post-treatment states: After radioactive iodine therapy for hyperthyroidism or surgery for nodules/cancer, residual small glands may still maintain adequate hormone output if partial tissue remains.
+- Post-treatment states: After radioactive iodine therapy for hyperthyroidism or surgery for nodules/cancer, residual small thyroid tissue may still maintain adequate hormone output in some people if enough functioning tissue remains.

 Therefore, clinical context and laboratory evaluation are essential before concluding that a small thyroid gland equals pathology.